Reduced Complexity Sphere Decoding: Proposed Sphere Decoding

-Equation (\ref{eq13}) shows that $M({\bf x}^{(l+1)})$ is independent of $x_l$, which means for any node not in the last level of the search tree, all children nodes share the same $M({\bf x}^{(l+1)})$.
-In other words, for these nodes, their $M({\bf x}^{(l+1)})$ values only need to be calculated once to get the whole set of weights for their children nodes.
-Consequently, the number of operations will be reduced if $M({\bf x}^{(l+1)})$ values are temporally stored at each node, except nodes of the last level, until the whole set of its children are visited.
-Based on (\ref{eq10}), (\ref{eq13}), and (\ref{eq14}), by temporally storing the $M({\bf x}^{(l+1)})$ values, the number of real additions needed to get all partial weights of children nodes at layer $l$, for a parent node of layer $l+1$, reduces to $2N-l+|\Omega|$ from $(2N-l+1)|\Omega|$.
-Note that after implementing the check-table $\mathbb{T}$, storing $M({\bf x}^{(l+1)})$ values does not affect the number of real multiplications.
+Equation (\ref{eq:node_iw}) shows that $M({\mathbf x}^{(u)})$ is independent of $x_u$, which means for any node not in the last level of the search tree, all children nodes share the same $M({\mathbf x}^{(u)})$.
+In other words, for these nodes, the $M({\mathbf x}^{(u)})$ values need to be calculated only once to get the whole set of weights for their children nodes.
+Consequently, the number of operations will be reduced if $M({\mathbf x}^{(u)})$ values are stored at each node, except nodes of the last level, until the whole set of their children are visited.
+Based on (\ref{eq:node_weight}), (\ref{eq:node_iw}), and (\ref{eq:node_pw_iw}), by storing the $M({\mathbf x}^{(u)})$ values, the number of real additions needed to get all partial weights of the children nodes at layer $u$, for a parent node of layer $u+1$, reduces to $2N-u+|\chi|$ from $(2N-u+1)|\chi|$.
+Note that after implementing the check-table $\mathbb{T}$, storing $M({\mathbf x}^{(u+1)})$ values does not affect the number of real multiplications.